isabellamarques1824/nyx-16/README.md

 * immediate value;
 * memory address.

+The exact instruction encoding will be defined as part of the Nyx-16 ISA.

 ---

-### Control Unit
+## Control Unit

-The control unit coordinates the behavior of the CPU.
+The control unit coordinates CPU execution.

 It determines:

 * which registers are read;
-* which ALU operation is executed;
+* which ALU operation is performed;
 * where results are stored;
-* whether RAM is read or written;
+* whether memory is read or written;
 * whether flags are updated;
-* whether the PC advances or jumps;
+* whether the Program Counter advances or changes;
-* whether the processor stops.
+* whether the CPU continues running or halts.

 ---